 Do you love to tell a good story?
 Are you imaginative?
 Do you have the urge to put pen to paper?

-Entry to the 2019 Prescot Festival Short Story Competition is FREE and open to non-professional writers of ALL AGES living in Merseyside and Halton.
-This year’s theme is MAGIC, MYTH & MYSTERY.
-The word cloud above is also full of ideas to kick-start your story.
+Entry to the Prescot Festival Short Story Competition 2015 is FREE and open to non-professional writers of ALL AGES living in Merseyside and Halton.

-2. The story you submit must be inspired in some way by the following theme: MAGIC, MYTH & MYSTERY.
+- The story you submit must be inspired in some way by the following theme: TREASURE.
 It is your choice how to interpret the theme.
 The story must be your own original work of fiction (no biography, poetry or nonfiction), unpublished, in English, and with no more than 1,000 words.
 There is no minimum word count.

-6. The winner will receive a prize of £100, to be awarded in person at Prescot Parish Church, Church Street, Prescot, L34 1LA, at 7.30pm on Sunday 30 June 2019 (Festival Finale), or shortly afterwards by post if they cannot attend.
-The winner will be notified before the event, and their name posted to the festival website on or shortly after 1 July 2019.
+- The winner will receive a prize of £100, to be awarded in person at the Prescot Festival Poetry & Acoustic Night at Poco Coffee, Eccleston Street, Prescot, at 7.00pm on Tuesday 23 June 2015, or shortly afterwards by post if they cannot attend.
+The winner will be notified before the event, and their name posted to the festival website on Wednesday 24 June.

-7. You retain full copyright of your story, but by submitting it, you give the Prescot Festival permission to republish it online and/or in print, naming you as author.
+- You retain full copyright of your story, but by submitting it, you give the Prescot Festival permission to republish it online or in print, naming you as author.